microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 When you see **READY** and **AVAILABLE** number of replicas as 10, press **Ctrl+C** to stop watching the deployment.

-The number of replicas represent the number of Pods running for the **store-front** service.
+The number of replicas represents the number of Pods running for the **store-front** service.
 You can view the Pods running for the **store-front** service by running the following command.

 ```bash
 kubectl get pods --selector app=store-front